-At Wildlife SOS, we have a comprehensive approach to saving India’s wildlife.
-As we continue to develop and improve our rescue and medical resources, our elephant hospital and conservation and care centres, our research and partnerships, and our talented and dedicated staff, we can take a holistic view of saving both individual animals, as well as protecting an entire species.
+At Wildlife SOS, we follow a comprehensive approach to saving India’s wildlife.
+As we continue to develop and improve our rescue and medical resources, our treatment unit and conservation and care centres, our research and partnerships, and our talented and dedicated staff, we take a holistic view of saving both individual animals, as well as protecting an entire species.

-Wildlife SOS strongly believes that wildlife conservation can’t have permanent impact without addressing the challenges faced by both wildlife and humans.
-Exploitation of wildlife is most often a cycle of poverty, opportunity and tradition.
-This is why Wildlife SOS believes so strongly in empowering alternative livelihoods for people involved in wildlife exploitation.
+Wildlife SOS strongly believes that wildlife conservation can’t have a permanent impact without addressing the challenges faced by both animals and humans.
+The exploitation of wildlife is most often a cycle of poverty, opportunity and tradition.
+This is why Wildlife SOS believes so strongly in generating alternative livelihoods for people involved in wildlife exploitation.
 Read about our work with the Kalandar community, women’s empowerment and childhood education.